ayedo/ktsgenerator/README.md

       outputPath = project.projectDir.toPath().resolve("src/typings/typings.d.ts") // required, this is an example

-      // The classpath to scan for classes to convert to typescript defintions classPath = layout.files(
-        project(":project-name").sourceSets.main.runtimeClasspath) // required, this is an example
+      // The classpath to scan for classes to convert to typescript defintions classPath = layout.files(getProject().sourceSets.main.runtimeClasspath) // required, this is an example

       // Only Kotlin classes from this package will be considered for generation packageName = "com.example.backend" // required, this is an example